-Stronger evidence of a disconnect between the returns on safe and risky assets comes from market measures of equity returns.
-Figure 16 plots the nominal returns on U.S. 10-year Treasury bonds and equities since 1980.
+Other empirical evidence on shifting preferences towards safer assets comes from comparing returns on safe and risky equity assets.
+Figure 14 plots the nominal returns on U.S. 10-year Treasury bonds and equities since 1980.
 The difference between the two lines (in red) represents the equity risk premium.
 It shows the secular decline in the bond rate since the beginning of the period.
 Over the same period the expected return on equity fell as well until the early 2000s, when it leveled off, indicating an increase in the equity risk premium.
-This is consistent with a preference shift from riskier assets towards safer assets.
+This is consistent with a preference shift from riskier assets towards safer assets.33

 The price-based evidence provide some indication of an increase in the risk premium that may have spurred demand for safe assets.
 However, none of this evidence suggests a specific role for foreign factors.
-To this end quantity-based evidence provides more undersatanding.
+To this end quantity-based evidence provides more understanding.